Geoff-Fletcher/True_Review/README.md

 - Firefox
 - Safari
 - Edge
-- Opera

 ## Deployment

-All code for this project was written in visual studio integrated development environment.
-Github was used for version control and the application was deployed to heroku from github.
+All code for this project was written in Gitpod as the integrated development environment.
+GitHub was used for version control, and the application was deployed to Heroku from GitHub.

 ### Pre deployment

+To ensure a successful deployment to Heroku, the following practices are to be followed (Experience from previous Django projects):

-- To ensure successful deployment with heroku, it's good practice to make sure that the requirements.txt file is kept up to date so as that imported python modules are configured correctly.
+- **Requirements File:** The `requirements.txt` file must be kept up to date to ensure all imported Python modules are configured correctly for Heroku.
-- A Procfile is required to allow heroku deployment to be configured to a gunicorn web app.
-- In settings.py configure the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost'], make sure all static files and directories are configured correctly.
-- All environment variables on the env.py which gitignored on the repo must be configured correctly with the database url, cloundinary url and secret key.
+- **Procfile:** A `Procfile` was added to configure the application as a Gunicorn web app on Heroku.
+- **Allowed Hosts:** In `settings.py`, the `ALLOWED_HOSTS` list was configured to include the Heroku app name and `localhost`.
+Example format:
+    ```python
+    ALLOWED_HOSTS = ['your-app-name.herokuapp.com', 'localhost']
+    ```
+- **Environment Variables:** All sensitive data such as the `DATABASE_URL`, `CLOUDINARY_URL`, and `SECRET_KEY` were added to the `.env` file, which is ignored by Git using `.gitignore`.
+These variables are added to Heroku manually through the Config Vars section.

 ### Deploying with heroku

-After account setup, the steps were as follows:

-- Click the "create new app" button on heroku
+The steps for deploying to Heroku are as follows (Experience from previous Django projects):

+1. **Create New App:** Log in to your Heroku account and click on the "Create New App" button.
-- Create a unique name for the app
+2. **App Name:** Choose a unique name for your app.
-- Select region (Europe was selected for this project)
+3. **Select Region:** Choose the appropriate region (Europe was selected for this project).
-- Click "create app"
-- Select the deployment method (github was used for this project)
+4. **Create App:** Click the "Create App" button to proceed.
+5. **Deployment Method:** In the "Deploy" tab, select GitHub as the deployment method.
-- Search for the github repository name (it was statement_beauty for this project)
+6. **Connect to GitHub:** Search for the repository name and click "Connect".
-- Click connect
-- There is an option to use manual deployment or automatic deployment.
-Make sure main branch is selected
+7. **Manual or Automatic Deployment:** Select either manual or automatic deployment.
+Ensure the main branch is selected for deployment.
-- In the settings tab select reveal config vars.
-Input the required hidden variables
+8. **Config Vars:** In the "Settings" tab, click "Reveal Config Vars" and input the required environment variables.
-- Select nodejs and python as the buildpack
+9. **Buildpack:** Select Node.js and Python as the buildpacks for your project.
-- Deploy
-- After the first deployment you will see a message saying "your app was successfully deployed" and there will be a "view" button to take you to your deployed application

-The live link for this project can be found here - [Statement Beauty](https://statement-beauty-ec9472f892b1.herokuapp.com)
+10. **Deploy:** Once the configuration is complete, click the "Deploy Branch" button.
+After successful deployment, a "View" button will appear to take you to the live site.

+Link to live website:[True Review](https://true-review-86503744e159.herokuapp.com)

 ### Fork this repository: